Bouarfa v. Mayorkas

 Bouarfa v.
 Mayorkas, 604 U.S. 6 (2024), is a United States Supreme Court case about whether an individual can obtain judicial review regarding a revoked visa petition based on non-discretionary criteria.
-The US Supreme Court ruled that visa revocations are left to the discretion of the Homeland Security Department.
+The US Supreme Court ruled that visa revocations are left to the discretion of the Homeland Security Department, so they cannot be judicially reviewed.

 Background

+In 8 U.S.C. §1155, Congress granted the Secretary of Homeland Security broad authority to revoke an approved visa petition "at any time, for what he deems to be good and sufficient cause."

 In 2014, plaintiff Bouarfa, a U.S. citizen, filed a visa application for permanent legal residence (Green Card) for her husband, Hamayel.
 The U.S. Citizenship and Immigration Services (USCIS) of the Homeland Security Department approved, only to revoke the approval later, stating that her husband had entered into a previous "sham marriage" to stay in the United States.
 The Board of Immigration Appeals affirmed the revocation of the visa application for permanent legal residence.

 Proceedings

 Bouarfa challenged the USCIS's revocation as arbitrary and capricious in the U.S. District Court for the Middle District of Florida.
 The District Court dismissed the suit, holding that it has no jurisdiction over the USCIS's revocation.
 The Court of Appeals for the Eleventh Circuit Court affirmed.

 In April 2024, the Supreme Court granted the petition for a writ of certiorari.